luym11/multirov/readme.md

 This branch is specifically for implementation on BlueROV.
+Author: Yimeng Lu, RISC Lab, KAUST